wavemaker/docs/learn/java-integration-services/index.md

 return user;
     }

-### Transactions from Java Service
+### Database Transactions from Java Service

-#### for related entities
+#### Transactions for related entities

-can be used in cases where you have multiple independent statements which need to be linked together.
+Transactions can be used in cases where you have multiple independent statements which need to be linked together.
 A transaction can end in two ways: with a commit or with a rollback.
 When a transaction commits, the data modifications made by its statements are saved.
 If a statement within a transaction fails, the transaction rolls back, undoing the effects of all statements in the transaction.

 Let us see a simple example of interacting with the hrdb database in Java service using Transactions.

-- an API that creates employee and retrieves the same from the database.
+- Define an API that creates employee and retrieves the same from the database.
-- employee and retrieving employee are two independent calls to the database.
+- Create employee and retrieving employee are two independent calls to the database.
 When we enclose it with the transaction it will ensure that either both actions occur or neither action occurs.
-- the below transaction code, if is successful but retrieve employee fails, then created employee will be reverted from the database.
+- In the below transaction code, if _createEmployee_ is successful but retrieve employee fails, then created employee will be reverted from the database.

 /\*\\/\*\*
  \* Copyright (c) 2015-2016 WaveMaker.com All Rights Reserved.